The Mangels/Pflugeisens of Tarnow in the US, Poland, and Austria; The Silver/Leibens of Russia and the US

 Results for the US

-Max’s obit (25 Nov 1934) lists him as the husband of the late Miriam and dear father of Simon, Sol, Rose Mangel, Ester Ehrlich, Sophie Lacov, Lottie Granovetter, Anna Werner, and Sadie Hochberg.
+Max’s obit (25 Nov 1934) lists him as the husband of the late Miriam and dear father of Simon, Solomon (whom I knew as Sol), Rose Mangel, Ester Ehrlich, Sophie Lacov, Lottie Granovetter, Anna Werner, and Sadie Hochberg.

 The 1940 US census lists Morris Hochberg (aged 45), Sadie (age 44), Mitchell (19), Ruth (15), and Anna Werner (60) as sister in law.

-The most information that I can find is about Sol.
+The most information concerns Sol.
 The 1910 census lists his birth year as 1882 and his wife as Jennie [also called Jenny] nee Dimand, born 1894.
 [Interestingly, both Lucy Taubenblatt Laposky and I named daughters Jennifer.]
 They married in 1905, so I expect that Jennie’s birth year in the census is off by about a decade.
-Sol’s WWI and WWII draft registrations give his birthdate at 5 Sept 1881 in Tarnow, Poland, consistent with Max’s information.
+Sol’s WWI and WWII draft registrations give his birthdate at 5 Sept 1881 in Tarnow, Poland, consistent with Max’s immigration date..

 Sol appears in the 1920, 1930, and 1940 census.
 There is a lovely article from the NYT on 21 July 1956 about Sol and the Mangel stores; I am happy to send it to anyone who wishes.
 Sol had three children: Deborah, Sidney, and Emanuel.